Cryptolens/docs/getting-started/unity.md

 ### Client library
 To implement license key verification a Unity game, we can use a special build of the [client library for .NET](https://github.com/cryptolens/cryptolens-dotnet) that is platform independent.
 You can download it [here](https://github.com/Cryptolens/cryptolens-dotnet/releases).
 Make sure to reference the binary with the name `Cryptolens.Licensing.CrossPlatform.dll`.
 You can also install it through [NuGet](https://www.nuget.org/packages/Cryptolens.Licensing.CrossPlatform/).

+> `Cryptolens.Licensing.CrossPlatform` depends on the `Newtonsoft.Json` library.
+In earlier versions of Unity, it needs to be included alongside the `Cryptolens.Licensing.CrossPlatform.dll` file (it is provided in the same zip file as our library).
+In the later versions (from our tests, since 2020.3.16f1), you just need to include our library without `Newtonsoft.Json.dll`.
+For later versions, we recommend to use the .NET Framework 4.8 binary (in the net48 folder).
+If you have any questions, please reach out to us at <a href="mailto:support@cryptolens.io">support@cryptolens.io</a>.

 ### License key verification
 Once you have the binaries, we can get license key verification up and running quite quickly.
 We assume that already have [an account](/getting-started/create-account) and [a product](/getting-started/new-product).
 There are just two things left: